metalcarratt/ministry/study/Motivations-to-open.md

 Luke 1:78
 > Because of the merciful compassions of our God, in which the rising sun will visit us from on high,

+Eph.
+2:4
+> But God, being rich in mercy, because of His great love with which He loved us,

 ### As a vessel of honor:

 #### as a teacher

 we are motivated to be those nourished with the healthy words of life, that we would have a portion to teach others. (??)

+2 Tim.
+2:1-2
+> You therefore, my child, be empowered in the grace which is in Christ Jesus;
+> And the things which you have heard from me through many witnesses, these commit to faithful men, who will be competent to teach others also.

+2 Tim.
+1:13-14
+> Hold a pattern of the healthy words that you have heard from me, in the faith and love which are in Christ Jesus.
+> Guard the good deposit through the Holy Spirit who dwells in us.

+1 Tim.
+6:20
+> O Timothy, guard the deposit, turning away from profane, vain babblings and oppositions from what is falsely called knowledge,

 #### as a solider